About Hashing & Crapaud Facts

 The Crapaud Hash House Harriers (Crapaud H3) Club runs in the Channel Island of Jersey and occasionally on other Channel Islands and the adjacent French coast (much to the surprise of the locals!).
 "Crapaud" is the name that those generous Guernsey "Donkeys" call Jersey folk and it means toad, hence the logo.

 Every so often there is a "Check" marked with a circle, or "Hold Check", marked with an "H" in middle of the circle, where the whole Pack pauses to chin wag while they let the rest of the Pack (or "Back Markers") catch up.
+We also have SCB's (short-cutting b*****d's) who like to find the shortest route, mainly diagonally across Fields but anywhere else will do, while attempting to keep up with the Pack.
 The Run lasts for between 1 to 1.5 hours at which time (if the Hares have planned it right) we arrive back at the selected Hostelry to enjoy the "On Downs", being a beer or two, gossip and grub.
 We have a great social time, finished off by a kind of ceremony.
 You will have to come running with us to find out what our ceremony entails!
 Hashers are an eclectic group from all walks of life, but everyone is welcome and equal on a Run.
 We dont have airs and graces and we are not highly strung athletes - just normal people with a zest for fun, cross country running, alternative humour and a few drinks.
 You dont need to be particularly fit to go running with us as the Trail is designed to suit all ability levels.
 So come on, give one of our Runs a try and see if you like it.
 It is said that "If you have half a mind to join the Hash, that's all it takes"

 "Hashing is a state of mind- a friendship of kindred spirits joined together for the sole purpose of reliving their childhood or fraternity days, releasing the tensions of everyday life, and generally, acting a fool amongst others who will not judge you or measure you by anything more than your sense of humor."